 Background

-The Inter-Registrar Transfer Policy (IRTP) provides the policy framework for domain name transfers between registrars and registrants.
-The policy also provides standardized requirements for registrar handling of such transfer requests.
+The Inter-Registrar Transfer Policy (IRTP) provides the policy framework for domain name transfers between registrars, and has recently added provisions for transfers between registrants.
+IRTP also provides standardized requirements for registrar handling of transfer requests.
 The policy is an existing community consensus policy that was implemented in late 2004 and has been revised several times since then.

 The IRTP Part D Policy Development Process (PDP) is the forth and final PDP of this series of revisions.